Chart Color Schemes

 Menora has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the Menora statistical area (Lv2) has an estimated population of around 2,939.
-This reflects an increase of 248 people since the 2021 Census, which reported a population of 2,691 people in the Menora (SA2).
-The change is inferred from AreaSearch's estimation of the resident population at 2,886 following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,555 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2012 to 2022, Menora has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.
+Menora's population is estimated at around 2,940 as of Feb 2026.
+This reflects an increase of 249 people since the 2021 Census, which reported a population of 2,691 people.
+The change was inferred from AreaSearch's estimate of the resident population at 2,886 following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,556 persons per square kilometer, placing Menora in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Menora has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in Jun 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in Sep 2023, based on 2022 data).
-As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast for Menora.
-Based on aggregated SA2-level projections, the area is expected to increase by 773 persons to 2041, reflecting an increase of 25.8% in total over the 17 years from 2024 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth across all areas post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+A significant population increase is forecast for Menora, with an expected increase of 754 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 25.3% over the 17 years.

 Frequently Asked Questions - Population